 Dashboards

-Dashboards can only be created and managed in Power BI Service and support features such as real-time monitoring, alerts, and quick navigation to the underlying reports.
+Dashboards can only be created and managed in Power BI Service.
+They support features such as data alerts, quick navigation to the underlying reports, sharing, and collaboration, enabling users to monitor key business metrics and take action when important values change.

 Conclusion